Particular/Particular.EndpointThroughputCounter/README.md

 ## Testing locally

-Testing locally requires some configuration that cannot be check in security reasons.
+Testing locally requires some configuration that cannot be checked in for security reasons.

-Create a `src/Tool/local.settings.json` file (this is included in .gitignore and will not be checked in) containing the following:
+Create a `src/Tool/local.settings.json` file that is set to copy to the output directory on build (this is included in .gitignore and will not be checked in), and contains the following:

 ```json
 {